Why you'll love this recipe:

 These are the main ingredients and substitutions.
 See recipe card below for full ingredients list and instructions for cowboy soup.

-Potatoes: any potato will work in this recipe, included sweet potatoes.
-You can also omit if desired.
+Potatoes: any potato, including sweet potatoes.
+You can also omit.

-Rotel: one can of rotel adds a lot of flavor to this soup.
-If you cannot find rotel, use a can of diced tomatoes and a small can of green chilies.
+Rotel: If you cannot find Rotel tomatoes, use a can of diced tomatoes and a small can of green chiles.

-Ranch Style Beans: if you cannot find Ranch Style Beans I would suggest substituting with a can of chili beans.
+Ranch Beans: if you cannot find Ranch Style Beans, substitute with a can of chili beans, pinto beans, black beans or kidney beans.

 How to make Cowboy Soup